mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2013-05-10-drawing-hair.md

 ---
 layout: article
-title: "How to Draw Realistic Hair with Paper by 53"
+title: "How to Draw Realistic Hair with Paper by FiftyThree"
-excerpt: "I'm often asked what my technique for drawing hair is.
-What follows is my answer to that question."
+excerpt: "I'm often asked what my Paper techniques for drawing hair is.
+Learn what they are in this short tutorial."
 modified: 2014-01-03
 image:
   feature: how-to-draw-hair-feature.jpg